CodeYourFuture/cyf-tech-products/docs/decisions/0002-migrate-from-cra-to-vite.md

 * Good, because we reduce our surface area (308 packages for a new Next.js app)
 * Good, because we gain some additional functionality (e.g. page pre-rendering)
 * Bad, because it requires subsantial architectural changes (and learning)
 * Bad, because four repos need changes

+### Migrate to hand-rolled Webpack etc.

+We use the same setup already in Project Rainbird for the currently-CRA client apps

+* Good, because we resolve the vulnerabilities
+* Good, because we reduce our surface area
+* Neutral, because we gain no additional functionality
+* Neutral, because no substantial architectural changes are required
+* Bad, because we have to maintain that tooling ourselves
+* Bad, because four repos need changes

 <!-- This is an optional element.
 Feel free to remove. -->